kruegerstephen/CeltraSliders/README.md

 # Circular Sliders

 This is a circular slider class written in vanilla javascript.
 It draws the sliders as SVG elements and accepts a list of options including step, color, max/min value, and container.
-Check out the demo here [Demo](https://kruegerstephen.github.io/CeltraSliders/)
+Check out the demo [here](https://kruegerstephen.github.io/CeltraSliders/)

 ## Getting Started